Skip to main content

 // )

-When we are done working with the file we can close the scope using the ZIO.scoped operator, which creates a new Scope, provides it to the workflow, and closes the Scope when the workflow is done.
+Once we are finished working with the file, we can close the scope using the ZIO.scoped operator.
+This function creates a new Scope, provides it to the workflow, and closes the Scope once the workflow is complete:

 def contents(name: => String): ZIO[Any, IOException, Chunk[String]] =